top of page

 Thanks to their ability to adapt and specialize in a wide variety of environments, hoverflies are considered excellent bioindicators of environmental quality.

-What is a permanent meadow?
+What is permanent grassland?

 Its most important characteristic is continuity: no plowing and no crop rotation, i.e., no change in the species cultivated over time.
 This allows the vegetation to develop naturally and form, year after year, a stable and highly biodiverse community.